Widening participation criteria for the Gateway Year to Medicine

 Apply to this course through UCAS.
 The institution code for the University of Leeds is L23.
 Check the deadline for applications on the UCAS website.
 The application closing date for medicine is earlier than for many other courses – all full-time undergraduate applications must be made through the UCAS website by 15th October of the year preceding entry.
 The School of Medicine does not normally accept applications after the initial UCAS closing date.

-All applicants will be sent an online form to indicate their Widening Participation criteria once their UCAS application has been recieved.
+All applicants will be sent an online form to indicate their Widening Participation criteria once their UCAS application has been received.
 A referee will be required to validate this information.

 Read more about paying fees and charges.